 Yes!
 Click our Track Order option on the top right corner of the home page and enter your order number.
 Follow the instructions and voilá!

-Your order will be delivered within 7 to 14 business days.
+Your order will be delivered within 7 - 14 business days.
 Your glasses will usually reach you faster, depending on the complexity of your prescription and the package you selected.

 For US customers, we offer USPS and UPS Next Day Air services.
 For Canadian customers, we offer the Canada Post service.
 For Australian customers, we offer the Australia Post service.
 For other countries, we offer DHL service.
 See our shipping methods.